Kokoro Connect: Media

-Light novels
+Light novel

 Kokoro Connect began as a light novel series written by Sadanatsu Anda, with illustrations by Yukiko Horiguchi under the pen name Shiromizakana.
 Anda entered the first novel in the series, originally titled Hito Tsunagari Te, Doko e Yuku (ヒトツナガリテ、ドコへユク), into Enterbrain's 11th Entertainment Awards in 2009 and the novel won the Special Prize.
 The first volume, renamed Kokoro Connect Hito Random, was published on January 30, 2010 under Enterbrain's Famitsu Bunko imprint.
 The main series ended with the tenth release of the novels on March 30, 2013, and a side-story collection was released on September 30, 2013.
 During their panel at Anime Expo 2018, J-Novel Club announced that they have licensed the light novel.

 Manga

 A manga adaptation illustrated by Cuteg was serialized in Enterbrain's Famitsu Comic Clear online manga magazine between October 22, 2010 and August 23, 2013.
 Enterbrain published five tankōbon volumes between May 14, 2011 and September 14, 2013.
 Seven Seas Entertainment began releasing the series in North America in August 2014.
 A second manga based on the anime adaptation, illustrated by Na! and titled Kokoro Connect On Air, was serialized between the August 2012 and April 2013 issues of Kadokawa Shoten's Nyantype magazine.
 A single volume was released on March 30, 2013.
 Enterbrain published two volumes of an anthology titled Magi-Cu 4-koma Kokoro Connect on July 25 and September 25, 2012.